Bharathyalagi/Audio_Recorder_using_ReactJS_-_NodeJS/README.md

 ### Audio Capture
-In this project i used nodejs and react js backend is to on the server and store the audio that has been uploaded: go to the particular directory using cd <file name>
+In this project i used nodejs and react js backend is to on the server and store the audio that has been uploaded `go to the particular directory using cd <file name>`
 ``` bash
 node server.js
 ```